Welcome to our Application Guide and Frequently Asked Questions

 Is my course eligible?

-Applicants must have a firm offer to start your degree in Autumn 2025 at one of the UKESF’s 30 partner universities.
+Applicants must have a firm offer to start your degree in September/October 2026 at one of the UKESF’s 30 partner universities.

 UKESF Partner Universities: Aston University, Bangor University, University of Bath, University of Bristol, University of Birmingham, Cardiff University, University of Cambridge, Coventry University, The University of Edinburgh, University of Glasgow, Heriot Watt University, Imperial College London, King’s College London, Lancaster University, University of Leeds, University of Liverpool, Loughborough University, The University of Manchester, Newcastle University, University of Nottingham, Queen’s University Belfast, Royal Holloway University of London, The University of Sheffield, University of Southampton, University of Surrey, University of Strathclyde, Swansea University, UCL, The University of Warwick, University of York.

-You must be studying a degree course that begins with, or includes, UCAS code H6 (e.g. H600, GH64 and GHK6).
-This will include Electrical and Electronics Engineering and related subjects that involve the design of semiconductors.
+You must be studying a degree course that begins with, or includes, UCAS code H6 (e.g. H600, H611, GH64 and GHK6).
+Also eligible is Electronic and Computer Engineering (I800) and related subjects that involve the design of semiconductors.

 Your University offer – What is meant by ‘Firm Offer’ and an ‘Insurance Offer’?